From Insight to Impact: Knowledge and networks to drive climate action

 Advancing Open Access Research on Climate Governance

-CCE, in partnership with Cambridge University Press, has launched a new open-access journal that brings together academics and practitioners to foster cross-disciplinary dialogue on how corporate action, governance structures, legal frameworks, and financial systems can accelerate a sustainable future.
+In 2025 and 2026, CCE supported Cambridge University Press with the launch of a new open-access journal that brings together academics and practitioners to foster cross-disciplinary dialogue on how corporate action, governance structures, legal frameworks, and financial systems can accelerate a sustainable future.
 Helmed by an international editorial board from the University of Pennsylvania, University of Cambridge, The American University in Cairo, Harvard Kennedy School, and Singapore Management University, this CCE-championed publication bridges scholarly insight and expertise from practice to push forward the global climate agenda.
 The Journal is the third title in the CUP’s Cambridge Forum series.

 Connecting Knowledge to Action and Impact through Events

-CCE brings people and ideas together to turn evidence into decisive climate action.
-As a trusted convenor across academia, business, and government, the Centre hosted and contributed to more than 40 engagement events between 2024 – 2025, spanning the global to the local.
-From international stages such as COP30 and New York Climate Week to the Law and Climate Seminar Series in Cambridge and regional partnerships with UK councils, CCE brings the latest research directly into real world policy and practice.
-CCE’s convening power extends into the heart of corporate and financial sectors including partnering with NASDAQ, the London Stock Exchange, and City UK.
+CCE hosted and contributed to more than 40 engagement events in 2024 and 2025, spanning the global to the local.
+From international stages such as COP30 and New York Climate Week to the Law and Climate Seminar Series in Cambridge and regional partnerships with UK councils, CCE brought the latest research directly into real world policy and practice.
+CCE’s convening power extended into the heart of corporate and financial sectors including partnering with NASDAQ, the London Stock Exchange and City UK.

 Empowering Future Climate Leaders

-Over the past four years, CCE has hosted 44 interns from around the world, offering paid placements that build skills in climate law, governance, and policy.
-Interns contribute directly to CCE’s flagship initiatives, gaining hands-on experience of applied research and climate engagement.
-In addition, CCE team members regularly meet with Cambridge CSaP Policy Fellows, supporting their learning journey by sharing insights on climate governance, legal innovation, and the role of institutions in driving systemic change.
-Through these complementary programmes, CCE is cultivating and influencing a diverse new generation of leaders equipped to shape effective and inclusive climate action.
+Since 2022, CCE has hosted 44 interns from around the world, offering paid placements that build skills in climate law, governance, and policy.
+Interns contributed directly to CCE’s flagship initiatives, gaining hands-on experience of applied research and climate engagement.
+In addition, CCE team members regularly met with Cambridge CSaP Policy Fellows, supporting their learning journey by sharing insights on climate governance, legal innovation, and the role of institutions in driving systemic change.
+Through these complementary programmes, CCE cultivated and influenced a diverse new generation of leaders equipped to shape effective and inclusive climate action.

 Using Planning Law for Climate Action